 Budgeted EBIT margin is the average value of budgeted EBIT as a percentage of budgeted revenue over the five-year forecast period.
-It has been revised lower as we have adjusted the budgeted revenues in the forecast period downward by an average of about 29% when compared with the budget in the Previous Year to reflect the revised outlook of the Crosby CGU as explained below.
-The budgeted revenue and EBIT are determined based on past performance and expectations regarding our business development, including mandates currently secured or under negotiation and our assets under advisory and their expected growth with reference to historical market performance.
-The long-term growth rates used are consistent with the growth rates we used in the past for business in the markets in which the Crosby CGU operates and the pre-tax discount rates reflect the specific risks relating to the Crosby CGU.
-The pre-tax discount rate used in the Current Year is lower than that used in the Previous Year as the stock price volatility of the comparable companies in relation to the overall market has decreased, thus leading to a lower average beta used in determining the weighted average cost of capital in the Current Year and resulting in a lower overall discount rate.
-There was no material change in the methodology used to determine the value-in-use of the Crosby CGU for the Current Year and the Previous Year.
+It has been revised lower as we have adjusted the budgeted revenues in the forecast period to reflect the increasing proportion of revenue contribution from our investment advisory and fund management businesses, which carries a lower margin than revenue contribution from our underwriting and placement businesses, when compared with the budget in the Previous Year to reflect the revised outlook of the CSL CGU as explained below.
+The budgeted revenue and EBIT are determined based on past performance and expectations regarding our business development, including mandates currently secured or in advanced negotiation and our assets under advisory and their expected growth with reference to historical track record in our growth in assets under management or advisory.
+The expected portfolio returns of our portfolio managers or advisors were benchmarked against their respective average historical return performances, as opposed to average historical market index performances in past budgets, as they have already developed a track record for such performance data under CSL.
+We believe that this approach would provide more relevant references in formulating our budgets.
+The long-term growth rates used are consistent with the growth rates we used in the past for business in the markets in which the CSL CGU operates and the pre-tax discount rates reflect the specific risks relating to the CSL CGU.
+The pre-tax discount rate used in the

+Reporting Year is lower than that used in the Previous Year as (i) the stock price volatility of the comparable companies in relation to the overall market has decreased, leading to a lower average beta used in determining the cost of equity; and (ii) the weighting of the cost of equity has decreased as the average weighting of the equity component in the capital structure of the comparable companies has decreased, thus resulting in a lower overall weighted average cost of capital or discount rate.
+Save as discussed above, there was no material change in the methodology used to determine the value-in-use of the CSL CGU for the Reporting Year and the Previous Year.